valadect/pbbackup/README.md

 - Clone [2020PB](https://github.com/2020PB/police-brutality) at start of script
 - ~~Suppress youtube-dl errors~~/get youtube-dl to test for downloadable url
 - Custom path support for 2020PB
-- Save webpages sot hey can be viewed offliine (WIP)
+- Save webpages so they can be viewed offliine (WIP)